jototland/stackedit_workspace/statistikknotater/bayesian.md

 = & \textrm{StudentT}(v,m, s^2/n)
 \end{aligned}$$

+### NormalGamma as a hierarchical prior

+Another way to look at the NormalGamma conjugate prior, is to keep the expressions separated.
+We c

 ## Credible interval

 A credible interval is the Bayesian counterpart to a confidence interval.
 As opposed to frequentist confidence intervals, with credible intervals we can actually say that the probability that a parameter is within the interval is 95%.